 Payton chose to be a Marriage and Family Therapist because she wants to make a difference in people’s lives and specifically, in their families.
 Payton believes that marriages and families are some of the most important aspects in life, and one of the greatest impacts on an individual’s well-being.
-Payton utilizes a Person-Centered approach because she believes that people are not defined by their diagnoses and thus, therapy should be tailored to the needs and concerns of the individual and/or family.
-Payton understands that it can be difficult to identify that we may need help and reach out, but she is proud of you for being able to do that now.
-Payton does individual, couples, family and teen counseling, DBT groups, and TeleHealth.”
+Payton utilizes a Person-Centered approach because she believes that therapy should be tailored to the needs and concerns of the individual and/or family.
+Payton provides individual, couples, family and teen counseling, DBT groups, and TeleHealth.

-Payton understand the correlation between chronic pain and well-being.
-However, she is living proof that if you have a positive perspective on life, a positive lifestyle will follow.
-One day, Payton hopes to write and publish a book on Scoliosis and chronic pain.
+Payton understands the correlation between chronic pain and well-being.
+Payton hopes to write and publish a book on Scoliosis and chronic pain.

 Payton comes from a military family and understands what life is like when you have a loved one in the Military.